coronel08/my-notes/notes/docs/aws.md

         -   Traffic Splitting / Canary Testing - Only small % of traffic sent to new version to test for failures
         -   Blue Green - manual swap of URL's thru Route 53, better for minimum downtime and ability to rollback quickly
     -   If Deployment fails when upgrading version, they get replaced with most recent successful deployment.
+    -   Environments - Can create and manage separate environments for development, testing, and production.
+Can save configurations and recreate them later.
+    -   cron.yaml - defines periodic tasks like adding jobs to worker environments queue automatically at a regular interval.
     -   Beanstalk Extensions - zip file with .ebextensions/ directory and extensions ending in .config like `.ebextensions/<mysettings>.config`.
 Resources defined in ebextensions will get deleted on termination.
         -   Yaml or JSON formatted files
         -   To decouple application like a persistent Database or configure your environment, define externally and reference through environment variables